-The default hostname for the controller is 8743-CL-serialnum, where serialnum is the controller's serial number.
+The default hostname for the controller is 8742-serialnum, where serialnum is the controller's serial number.
 The hostname can have a maximum of 15 alphanumeric characters.
 The first character in the hostname cannot be a hyphen ("-").
-Issue a Save (SM) and Reset (RS) command to controller for the new hostname to take effect.
+Issue Save (SM) and Reset (RS) commands to controller to take effect.